larry0x/abstract-account/README.md

 | [`account-base`](./cosmwasm/contracts/base/)           | account controlled by a single secp256k1 pubkey              | n/a           |
 | [`account-granter`](./cosmwasm/contracts/granter/)     | account with authz grant capability                          | [YouTube][10] |
 | [`account-updatable`](./cosmwasm/contracts/updatable/) | account with rotatable pubkey                                | [YouTube][11] |

-Two of them ("updatable" and "granter") have accompanied video demos; see the table above for YouTube links.

-They are also used in unit tests of the module; see relevant test files for details.

 ## License